Understanding Alexithymia and Substance Use Disorders

 Strategies for Coping and Recovery

-When it comes to coping with alexithymia and substance use disorders in young adults, there are several strategies that can be helpful in promoting emotional well-being and achieving recovery.
+When it comes to coping with in young adults, there are several strategies that can be helpful in promoting emotional well-being and achieving recovery.
 These strategies focus on developing emotional intelligence, building healthy coping mechanisms, and seeking support from professionals.

 Developing Emotional Intelligence